Gremio sign Uruguay striker Suarez

 The Uruguay striker was a free agent after leaving his boyhood club Nacional and will continue his career in Brazil.

-Suarez was wanted by Mexican side Cruz Azul, but Gremio have won the race for his signature.
+Suarez was wanted by Mexican side Cruz Azul, but Gremio won the race for his signature.

 Porto Alegre-based club Gremio confirmed the signing of the 35-year-old on New Year's Eve.

-Suarez helped Nacional to win the Primera Division title after returning to his homeland following his Atletico Madrid exit.
+Suarez helped Nacional to win the Primera Division title after returning to his homeland from Atletico Madrid.

-Suarez won the Copa America with Uruguay in 2011, and is his country's all-time top goalscorer, with 68 in 137 games, though he failed to net during their recent World Cup campaign at Qatar 2022.
+Suarez won the Copa America with Uruguay in 2011, and is his country's all-time top goalscorer, with 68 in 137 games, though he failed to net during its recent FIFA World Cup campaign at Qatar 2022, probably his last as a player.